JavaScript: Arrays — Array Methods

 To obtain only those elements from an array that meet a given condition, we use the filter() method.

-filter() takes in a callback function and returns an array containing all the elements in the calling array for which the callback function returns true.
+filter() takes in a callback function and returns an array containing all the elements in the calling array for which the callback function returns a truthy value.

-If you think on for a second, the word 'filter' is quite a sensible name for this method.
-It says to filter out elements from an array based on a given condition.
+If you think for a second, the word 'filter' is quite a sensible name for this method.
+It says to 'filter in' elements from an array based on a given condition.

 Pretty clever naming!